Arad1el/simple-as-pie/README.md

 * The "DataSet" interface
 * The "PieChart" component

-The DataSet represents the data in the pie chart, and has two properties:
+The DataSet represents the data in the pie chart, and has three properties:
-* Value - a number representing the value of the piece of data
+* value - a number representing the value of the piece of data
-* Colour - a string representation of what the colour for that segment should be in the chart
+* colour - a string representation of what the colour for that segment should be in the chart
+* events - an object that stores event handlers for the supported events.
+Currently these are Mouse, Pointer, Keyboard, Focus and Touch events.

 Since DataSet is an interface it can be extended to be used in other ways within your project.

 The PieChart component accepts the following properties:
-* Data - an array of DataSet objects
+* data - an array of DataSet objects
 * x - a number for the x co-ordinate of the centre of the Pie Chart
 * y - a number for the y co-ordinate of the centre of the Pie Chart
 * radius - a number representing the radius of the Pie Chart
-* backgroundColour - an optional string representation for the background colour of the chart (this is only important if you have some transparent segments)
+* backgroundColour - an optional string representation for the background colour of the chart

 ## Interactive Demo